Prompt Engineering Corporate Guide Presentation Template

 - Slide 7: KPI dashboard tracking adoption, output quality, cycle time, review burden, and token-cost efficiency.

-- Slide 8: Governance and policy model defining access, data boundaries, ownership, and model-risk controls.
+- Slide 8: Governance model defining data boundaries, tool access, ownership, and model-risk controls.

-- Slide 9: Rollout roadmap sequencing pilot teams, training, prompt-library maturation, and operating-model checkpoints.
+- Slide 9: 90-day rollout roadmap sequencing pilot teams, training, template creation, and operating checkpoints.

-- Slide 10: Decisions required on tools, guardrails, owner accountability, and enterprise scale-up.
+- Slide 10: Decisions required on tooling, guardrails, owners, and scale-up funding.

 This structure works because it answers the operating question first, then shows the method, then closes with economics, governance, and execution.